iot-dsa-v2/dslink-java-v2-savvy/README.md

 ## Overview

-This is a simple link that can copied and used as the boilerplate for a new Java DSLink.
+This is a simple link that can be copied and used as boilerplate for a new Java DSLink.

 If you are not familiar with DSA and links, an overview can be found at [here](http://iot-dsa.org/get-started/how-dsa-works).